-The purpose of the Transition Support Service is to assist you to adjust to university life and to help to resolve any issues that may be affecting your university studies.
+The purpose of the Transition Support Service is to help students adjust to university life.

 Many students struggle with a number of issues while studying, for example, adjusting to the academic environment, understanding how to access university facilities or understanding university processes and procedures.
 Students may also encounter stress, financial problems, housing problems, relocation issues, physical and mental health problems, relationship issues and problems with time management.
-At UTAS there are a number of people and student support services that can help you with these problems, but often knowing where to go can be difficult.
+At the University of Tasmania there are people and resources to help with these problems, but knowing where to go can often be difficult.

-The Cross Cultural Support Service assists students from a Culturally and Linguistically Diverse (CALD) background and university staff who are working with them.
+The Cross Cultural Support Service assists students from Culturally And Linguistically Diverse (CALD) backgrounds (that is, recent migrants to Australia with English as a second language) and university staff who are working with them.